thien/fakenews/report.md

 Once computed, a dataset object is created, containing each document in the dataset.
 Each document is an object itself, containing the raw article, and the cleaned data, (now a list of words in python).
 While this is not necessarily the most efficent method, it was chosen to help understand the learning mechanisms used in the assignment.

-The documents are split such that there is 300 documents which are used as test data and the rest is used as training data.
+The documents are split such that there is 300 documents (150 fake, 150 real) which are used as test data and the rest is used as training data.
+This allocation allows for plentiful training data, and having an equal amount of the two datasets helps to add weighting to the accuracy scores during evaluation.
+It also helps that the training set is also well balanced, i.e out of the 6331 entries scraped in the dataset, 3164 are fake and 3171 are real.

 # Shallow Learning